 SUCCESS RATE BY NUMBER OF EMBRYOS

 There are a variety of variables that affect the rate of success in IVF (in-vitro fertilization) treatment, but one of the primary elements that determine the rate of success is an embryo’s number, and how good the condition of an embryo is.
 The majority of failures in treatment are due to the poor quality of embryos utilized during the treatment.
 There are strategies such as PGD (Preimplantation diagnostics) that aid doctors to select the most efficient embryos to be used in IVF treatment.
 There are embryos that appear effective from afar but do not have the factors required to conceive, but those that aren’t effective on the outside tend to not have all the efficacy required to succeed.
 To determine how to differentiate and determine the most suitable embryo, the technique used for PGD is employed the doctors.

 Single vs. Multiple embryos

 It is suggested that during IVF treatment, only one embryo transfer is thought to be safe for the result of the pregnancy.
 The most important thing for a mother’s health is that of her baby.
 Therefore, when we transfer multiple embryos, the chance of having twins as well as multiple births rises, with the risk factors for the baby increasing in a similar manner.
-The success rate for one embryo and multi-embryo transfers is similar.
-However, regardless of how many embryos to be used for IVF however, it is essential to take into consideration the risk element.
+The success rate for one-embryo and multi-embryo transfers is similar.
+However, regardless of how many embryos are to be used for IVF, it is essential to consider the risk element.